KOlivier2119/SmartGateSonic/README.md

-Built with 💡 by [Your Name/Team Name].
+Built with 💡 by KWIZERA Olivier.
 Contributions and feedback are welcome!